Skip to main content

 TILT is Songbird's album review section!
 I make it a weekly mission to listen to new music, and the one that makes the biggest impression on me gets a video and a blog post.
 It's all about celebrating music all across the spectrum.
 Please enjoy

 Today I Listened To: SISTER by the Electronic duo, The Frost Children.
 I don't know about you, but my first exposure to the Frost Children was "Mona Lisa" from SMILE:D by Porter Robinson.
-That song's visceral, so loud you can hear the caps of the sound energy is something that I loved in that song, making it one of my favorite cuts off of SMILE:D
+That song's visceral, so loud you can hear the processing capping.
+That's one of my cuts off of SMILE:D, so when I heard that the duo behind half of that track was dropping a new album, I had to tap in.

-When I went to explore the Frost Children's Discography, nothing really stuck out, even with the proximity to some of my favorites.
-Until the singles for SISTER started dropping.
-I grew up on electronic music.
-I used to listen to Xkitomusic on YouTube exclusively until high school.
-I still keep up with bits of the genre, with Madeon, Porter Robinson, and Jai Wolf being my favorites.
+When I went to explore the Frost Children's discography before this year, nothing really stuck out, even with the proximity to some of my favorite artists like Danny Brown and Jane Remover.
+However, when singles for SISTER started dropping, that changed.
+I grew up on electronic music; I used to listen to Xkitomusic on YouTube exclusively until high school.
+I still keep up with bits of the genre, with Madeon, Porter Robinson, and Ninajirachi being my favorites.

-With my credentials being said, this album is loud, it's electronic, it's crunchy.
-It's everything I wanted to see in their projects when I listened to Monalisa.
+With my credentials out of the way, this album is loud, it's electronic, it's crunchy.
+It's everything I wanted to see in their projects when I listened to Mona Lisa.
 I haven't seen an electronic album this interesting in a minute.

 The Highs: